naim30/OS-virtual-lab/README.md

 git clone https://github.com/<your-github-username>/OS-virtual-lab.git
 ```

-Now you are god to go.
+Now you are good to go.

 ## Contribution from